Your 10 Step Guide to VTAC Course Applications

 1. Register for a VTAC Account

-If you are planning to apply for courses at universities, TAFEs, or private institutions, then you can either apply directly to the educational institution or register for a VTAC account that will allow you to apply for up to eight separate courses.
+If you are planning to apply for courses after high school then you can either apply directly to the educational institution or register for a VTAC account that will allow you to apply for up to eight separate courses.
 Applying directly to institutions like AIT (with no ATAR requirement) means you can lock in your place before you graduate, and start planning your life after Year 12 with more certainty and less stress.

 However, once you have registered and paid for a VTAC account, then you must complete your applications within the VTAC system, and go through the offer rounds.

-For courses commencing in early 2024, you will be able to create a VTAC account from 31 July 2023, and your school may prompt you to do so at that time.
-There are plenty of things you can do before registering for your VTAC account, including attending open days and using VTAC’s CourseSearch to narrow down your course options.
+For courses commencing in early 2025, you will be able to create a VTAC account from 29 July 2024, and your school may prompt you to do so at that time.
+There are plenty of things you can do before registering for your VTAC account, including attending open days and other events and using VTAC’s CourseSearch to narrow down your course options.

 When it is time to create an account, you will need to provide your personal details (including visa and passport details for international students) and your student number.

 It’s a good idea to decide whether you will apply directly for courses, or create a VTAC account as early as possible.
-It will take time to choose courses and order your preferences, within the VTAC system, and you will also have to pay application processing fees, which range from $42 for timely applications, through to $159 for very late applications.
+It will take time to choose courses and order your preferences within the VTAC system, and you will also have to pay application processing fees, which range from $60 for timely applications, through to $195 for very late applications.

 2. Find Your Ideal Course